Skip to main content

 Details View Header Action

-Show a component to the top right area of a detail view (in the area of the screenshot below that’s highlighted as yellow) registerDetailsViewHeaderAction .
+Show a component in the top right of a detail view with registerDetailsViewHeaderAction.

 screenshot of the header showing two actions